carpentries-incubator/machine-learning-novice-sklearn/_episodes/04-clustering.md

 - "Scikit-Learn has functions to create example data."
 ---

-# Unsupervised Learning
+# Unsupervised learning

-In episode 2 we learnt about Supervised Learning.
-Now it is time to explore Unsupervised Learning.
+In episode 2 we learnt about supervised learning.
+Now it is time to explore unsupervised learning.

 Sometimes we do not have the luxury of using labelled data.
 This could be for a number of reasons:

-* We have labelled data, but not enough to accurately our train model
+* We have labelled data, but not enough to accurately train our model
 * Our existing labelled data is low-quality or innacurate
 * It is too time-consuming to (manually) label more data
 * We have data, but no idea what correlations might exist that we could model!

 In this case we need to use unsupervised learning.
-As the name suggests, this time we do not "supervise" the ML-algorithm by providing it labels, but instead we let it try to find its own patterns in the data and report back on any correlations that it might find.
-In a sense, you can think of unsupervised learning as a means of discovering labels from the data itself.
+As the name suggests, this time we do not "supervise" the ML algorithm by providing it labels, but instead we let it try to find its own patterns in the data and report back on any correlations that it might find.
+You can think of unsupervised learning as a way to discover labels from the data itself.

 # Clustering

 Clustering is the grouping of data points which are similar to each other.
 It can be a powerful technique for identifying patterns in data.
-Clustering analysis does not usually require any training and is therefore known as an 'unsupervised' learning technique.
+Clustering analysis does not usually require any training and is therefore known as an unsupervised learning technique.
 Clustering can be applied quickly due to this lack of training.

 ## Applications of clustering
 * Looking for trends in data
-* Reducing the data around a point to just that point as a form of data compression (e.g. reducing colour depth in an image)
+* Reducing the data around a point to just that point (e.g. reducing colour depth in an image)
 * Pattern recognition

 ## K-means clustering